joe-speedboat/workshop.ansible/10 vCenter Inventory.md

 }
 ```
 Ha, not bad, so we do not only have the VM facts from now on.

-So lets look deeper into this VM, which is part of a nested LAB and com
+So lets look deeper into this VM, which is part of a nested LAB and completely unmanaged with a static IP.